Hallocoos/matcha/README.md

     - models contains all the information about how an object is set up and what information it can contain e.g.  user, image, notification

-    - services contains input validation functions and base sql (in the form of knex) queries which are reused in otehr functions.
+    - services contains input validation functions and base sql (in the form of knex) queries which are reused in other functions.

     - view contains front end pertaining files.  the html page in use, the knockout file required, the logo image for our design.